TZTozz/Artificial_Intelligence_4_Robotics/README.md

 ## Conclusion

 This project shows how planning can be used not just to reach a goal, but to actively gather information and reason under uncertainty.
 The classical PDDL model provides a modular framework for diagnosis, confirmation, repair, and verification built entirely on symbolic reasoning, and the PDDL+ extension preserves that architecture while adding continuous physical behaviour, numeric state, and environmental evolution through processes and events.
-The result is a system that keeps logical reasoning cleanly separated from physical simulation — modular, extensible, and a reasonable step toward modelling increasingly realistic autonomous maintenance missions.
+The result is a system that keeps logical reasoning cleanly separated from physical simulation.
+It is modular, extensible, and a reasonable step toward modelling increasingly realistic autonomous maintenance missions.